Harry V. Jaffa: Criticism of Robert Bork

-Jaffa argues that former Supreme Court nominee Robert Bork advances a theory of American constitutionalism that is in fundamental tension with the principles of the Declaration of Independence, and that was insufficiently conservative.
-Jaffa argued that Bork's argument represents legal positivism and moral relativism akin to that expressed by John C. Calhoun and the Confederacy during the Civil War.
-According to Jaffa, Bork believed that the Constitution and the Declaration are separate documents that were never intended to inform one another.
+Jaffa argued that former Supreme Court nominee Robert Bork advanced a theory of American constitutionalism that was in fundamental tension with the principles of the Declaration of Independence, and that was insufficiently conservative.
+Jaffa argued that Bork's argument represented legal positivism and moral relativism akin to that expressed by John C. Calhoun and the Confederacy during the Civil War.
+According to Jaffa, Bork believed that the Constitution and the Declaration were separate documents that were never intended to inform one another.
 Bork argued that the Constitution said nothing about abortion or gay rights.
 Jaffa believed that the Constitution followed natural law principles, and therefore prohibited states from protecting abortion or homosexuality.
 Bork replied that Jaffa's theories amounted to "the heart's desire theory of constitutional jurisprudence: Anything one does not like is in the Constitution", and that those who agreed with him "had much in common with Harry Blackmun, although neither would care to admit it."

 National Review

 Jaffa was close friends with William F. Buckley, publishing a number of articles on Lincoln in National Review throughout his career.
-He credits Buckley with allowing him to publish when he had been blacklisted by liberal journals and neoconservative publications after a dispute with Irving Kristol.
+He credited Buckley with allowing him to publish when he had been blacklisted by liberal journals and neoconservative publications after a dispute with Irving Kristol.
 However, Jaffa disagreed with many of the writers then publishing for the magazine including Russell Kirk and Frank Meyer.
 According to him, these men and other writers there rejected the principles of the Declaration of Independence and its main contention that "all men are created equal."
 Jaffa spent his lifetime stressing the importance of the Declaration to conservatives and liberals alike.